hoyuklunalan/Automating-Creative-AI-for-Accessible-Image-Editing/README.md

 # Automating Creative AI for Accessible Image Editing
-This project is a collaboration with Yum Me Print and utilizes Google Nano Banana to enable text-based editing or content generation through simple, natural language prompts.
-The proposed system offers a user-friendly and secure portrait editing workflow that eliminates the need for manual prompts.
-By automatically analyzing input images and employing a verification framework, the system delivers consistent edits while preserving the subject’s identity.<br />
+This project is a collaboration with Yum Me Print to let users edit their images using simple, natural language prompts.
+A common problem with AI models is that creating good prompts takes time and expertise, and poor prompts can result in low-quality image edits.
+This project aims to reduce manual work for users by allowing them to easily select and customize features using Nano Banana generative models for image editing.
+The system also verifies whether the generated images match with prompt.<br />

 This project can dividend into 4 part:<br />